conan-io/docs/howtos/other_languages_package_manager/python.rst

     >>> poco.random_float()
     0.697845458984375

-Now the first invocation of ``$ conan install`` will build retrieve the dependencies and build the package.
+Now the first invocation of :command:`conan install` will build retrieve the dependencies and build the package.
 The next invocation will use the cached binaries and be much faster.
 Note how we have to specify ``-s arch=x86`` to build matching the architecture of the python interpreter to be used, in our case, 32 bits.

-We can also read in the output of the ``$ conan install`` the dependencies that are being pulled:
+We can also read in the output of the :command:`conan install` the dependencies that are being pulled:

 .. code-block:: bash